lcucav/criminal-nets/missing_data/README.md

 <a id="1">[1]</a>
 Ficara, A., and Cavallaro, L., and Curreri, F., and Fiumara, G., and De Meo, P., and Bagdasar, O., and Song, W., and Liotta, A. (2021)
-Criminal networks analysis in missing data scenarios through graph distances PLOS ONE 16(8): e0255067. https://doi.org/10.1371/journal.pone.0255067
+Criminal networks analysis in missing data scenarios through graph distances.
+PLOS ONE 16(8): e0255067. https://doi.org/10.1371/journal.pone.0255067